 To label plastics that have already undergone a recycling process and are therefore different from primary plastics, the letter "R" is often placed in front of the material name.
 For example, rPET, rPP, rHDPE, rLDPE and so on.
 In this context, the "R" stands for "recycled" and is often written in lower case.

-Plastic thermoformed parts are fully recyclable.
-All production waste, such as punching and milling waste, is collected and returned to the material cycle.
-New granulate is produced from these remnants, which in turn is used for the production of new films and sheets.
+All production waste, such as die-cutting and milling scraps, is collected and returned to the material cycle.
+These scraps are used to produce new granulate, which is then used to manufacture new films and sheets.

-The post-consumer cycle is outside the direct control of formary, as proper disposal must be carried out by the end user.
-If the end user is a company, all parts can be fully recycled at the end of their useful life.
-Therefore, formary takes back old thermoformed parts and reuses them.
+The post-consumer cycle is beyond formary’s direct control, as end users are responsible for disposing of the products properly.
+If the end user is a business, all parts can be fully recycled at the end of their useful life. formary therefore takes back old thermoformed parts and reuses them.

 The use of recyclates is widespread in the thermoforming industry and is seen as an important step towards a more sustainable use of plastics.
 Thermoformers generally utilise the leftover material from thermoforming and grind it up to produce the plastics as recyclates for the re-production of thermoformed parts.